fribyte-code/friBot/README.md

 # DugnadsBOT

-This repository contians the source code for the dugnadsBOT on mattermost
+This repository contians the source code for the dugnadsBOT on Mattermost.

-# Setup:

-This repository uses Bun, this can be aquired [here](https://bun.sh/)

-In order to run:
+## Getting started

+1. Install [Bun](https://bun.sh/) (JavaScript runtime-alternative to Node.js)
-- Install node modules
+1. Install node modules: `bun install`
-  `npm i`
-- Create a file `.token` that contains the bots token
+1. Create a new file `.token` that contains the bots token
-- `bun run index.ts`
+1. Start bot using: `bun run index.ts`

-# Configuration file
+## Configuration file

 There is a rudamentary config file set up, it is [config.json](./config.json)